 Poverty is often perceived as directly connected to public assistance, including programs like Aid to Families to Dependent Children (AFDC) and Supplemental Security Income (SSI).
 In Washington County, however, only 21% of all poor families receive assistance.
 Among married-couple families, only 8% received public assistance.
-In addition, 16% of the recipients does this include food strings?

-of public assistance are 65 years or older.
+In addition, 16% of the recipients of public assistance are 65 years or older.
 Of all people on public assistance, 35% are under 15 years old.